Yield Stress Materials in Soft Condensed Matter: General concepts about yield stress fluids

-Note that this separation into two main families is at present mostly driven by empirical considerations.
-It would be interesting to understand this distinction at a more fundamental level, while simultaneously devising and studying experimental model systems where both behaviors could be observed and controlled, for instance by devising materials that are only weakly thixotropic and where ``simple'' yield stress behavior could be continuously recovered in some controlled limit.
+The distinction between the two main families of ``simple'' yield stress fluids and thixotropic yield stress fluids is at present mostly driven by empirical considerations.
+It would be interesting to understand if it can also be rationalised at a more fundamental level.
+Experimentally, it would be useful to develop model systems allowing both types of behaviors to be observed and controlled, for instance by devising materials that are only weakly thixotropic and where ``simple'' yield stress behavior can be continuously recovered in some well-controlled limit.